 It’s often overlooked that after the training process some employees are just thrown to the wolves.
 After a new employee officially joins the staff, the training shouldn’t stop there.
 To reinforce best practices, hold training sessions regularly to help continue building new skills.
 This will not only help your new staff recall everything they’ve learned before but will act as an opportunity to upgrade your seasoned staff with new techniques.

-Not only will these training refreshers build positive characteristics amongst your new staff members, but they can show them that you care about their development.
+Not only will these training refreshers build positive characteristics amongst your new staff members, but they can show them that you care about their employee development.
 If there happens to be a menu change, a training session should be implemented to spread knowledge amongst the entire staff.
 These training sessions could also be compared to a brainstorming session.
 This allows the flow of new ideas of how to do certain tasks that might have never been done before.
 Not only will this create new ways of doing things, but perhaps these refreshers can break veteran staff members out of their old ways and create a more productive workforce.

 8. Implement Employee Meetings